anildwarepo/azuresynapsedmvs/README.md

 ### Visualize DMVs

-That's it!!.
+That's it!!
 You can now add visuals and start visualizing DMVs.

 ### DMV Visualization samples